 Experts are pretty sure that the Chow Chow may be one of the oldest breeds in the world!
-They are believed to be originated from Mongolia and have appeared in pottery and paintings during from 206BC as hunting dogs.
-Unfortunately for these guys, their fur was used to trim coats for the colder seasons, and their fur was considered a delicacy (no thank you!).
+They are believed to have originated in Mongolia and have appeared in pottery and paintings from 206BC as hunting dogs.
+Unfortunately for these guys, their fur was used to trim coats for the colder seasons.
 The name Chow Chow actually comes from when British Merchants used the dogs in their cargo during the 18th Century.
 During this time period, various miscellaneous items, including dogs, were referred to as ‘Chow Chow’, with the name sticking to the breed!
-Nowadays, the dogs are pretty popular and even Martha Stewart has one, that features regularly on her T.V. show.
+Nowadays, these dogs are pretty popular and even Martha Stewart has one, that features regularly on her T.V. show.

 |Kennel Club Group||Utility|